 MacKeeper by Zeobit, LLC is a multi-functional system utility for Mac OS X which consists of 16 tools for security, system optimization and cleanup.
 The program has caused much debate and controversy because of Zeobit’s marketing tactics and also because of users reporting that the software itself is actually malware.

 For more than 4 years, I have run my own computer repair company.
-During that time, I have come across quite a few Macs that have MacKeeper installed.
-If these computers were running as they should be, the customer would not be coming to me for help.
-In every case where MacKeeper has been installed, it has been the main culprit of the problem.
+I have repaired many Macs that have MacKeeper installed.
+In every case where MacKeeper has been installed, it has been the main culprit of the problem, usually causing performance problems or freezing or crashes.

 An evaluation of MacKeeper

-The MacKeeper summary window displays an overview of the various tools available.
+The MacKeeper summary window displays an overview of the tools available.

 The first feature I tested was the ‘Fast cleanup’ which identified 624.6 MB of ‘junk’ on a fresh Mac OS X 10.8 install.
 The bulk of this was removing non-English language translations from applications (an overrated feature because Mac drives are so large these days a couple hundred megabytes doesn’t make much difference).
 The ‘Fast Cleanup’ feature is quite thorough and gives you a choice of which files to remove.
 It also worked very best during both the scan and remove stages.